thoughtspot/thoughtspot.github.io/_end-user/search/show-data-labels.md

 ## Show rounded or non-rounded numbers

-You can toggle this option off to show non-rounded numbers. **Rounded Numbers** will only be available to toggle on or off if **Detail Labels** is enabled.
+You can toggle this option off to show non-rounded numbers.

 1. While viewing your search or answer as a chart, click **Edit chart styles** on the right.